 To get to Zemun from central Belgrade, the path takes you along the bank of the Danube river.
 That particular route is spectacular.

 When you cross the Branko’s bridge over the Sava river, you arrive to the Contemporary Art museum.
-Once there, look for the pathway along the river and simply walk in the direction opposite to central Belgrade.
+Once there, look for the pathway along the river and simply walk in a direction opposite to central Belgrade.
 It’s all very easy to find.

 It took me approximately one hour of gentle walk to arrive to Zemun, Furthermore, there are trees along the way that make a very pleasant continuous shade, protecting from the sun and the heat.
-It was a very hot day when I went to Zemun, but because of this, I didn’t really feel it.
+It was a very hot day when I went to Zemun but, because of this, I didn’t really feel it.

 You will also see many floating bars and restaurants.
 Belgrade is famous for this.
 These are veritable entertainment institutions, although they all have to close at 11pm at the moment, because of the coronavirus restrictions.
 Otherwise, they normally stay open until the early morning hours.